lyon-fnal/devenv/README.md

 ## Running

 Below are instructions for running the services in the `docker-compose.yml` file.
+Note that you may get an

 ### Run a long lived container